Oracle clinical implementation for a CRO

 Clinical data management in itself presents considerable challenges, owing to the enormity of details involved.
 Apart from this, other challenges that the Infosys team faced were:

-- The team had to figure out how the new CDMS would relate to the legacy systems and how the redundant data had to be tackled
+- The team had to figure out how the new CDMS would relate to the legacy systems and how redundant data had to be tackled.

-Infosys' five-member onsite team first focused on understanding the client’s needs thoroughly.
+The five-member onsite team from Infosys first focused on understanding the client’s needs thoroughly.
 They gathered detailed requirement information to build a system architecture plan and a validation plan to assure compliance with industry standards.
 An extensive training program was also planned and implemented.

 Infosys began deployment by leveraging its proprietary implementation methodology to install Oracle Clinical 4.5 on ACT's systems.
 This was followed by the Global Library Setup of the package.

 Next, the team built a pilot Case Report Form (CRF) for the client to use and test.
 Infosys then ran a data management pilot to assess and test the newly installed systems.
 The team also focused on putting in place the requisite metadata conventions.